ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/readmesummary.md

 ### Readme (resumen)

 GitBook uses a `README.md` file to summarize the objectives and main contents of the book.
+It's the preface of the book.

 Both, the book itself and any of its chapters, has a `README.md` as an introduction or a prologue for the book or chapter.